lablup/raftify/README.md

             await runner.shutdown()
 ```

-The `mailbox` gives you a way to interact with the raft, for sending a message, or leaving the cluster for example.
+The `mailbox` provides a method to interact with the raft, such as sending a message or leaving the cluster, for example.

-For whole example code, consult [this link](https://github.com/lablup/riteraft-py/blob/main/examples/memstore/main.py).
+For the complete example code, consult [this link](https://github.com/lablup/riteraft-py/blob/main/examples/memstore/main.py).

 ## Reference